synthizer/synthizer/manual/src/object_reference/buffer_generator.md

 SYZ_P_PLAYBACK_POSITION | double | 0.0 | value >= 0.0 | The position in the buffer.
 SYZ_P_LOOPING | int | 0 | 0 or 1 | Whether playback loops at the end of the buffer.

+## Linger behavior

+Disables looping and plays until the buffer ends.

 ## Remarks

 BufferGenerators play [Buffer](./buffer.md)s.
 This is the most efficient way to